serdioa/shared-object-pool/README.md

 A `pooled object` is an object which contains all the business logic.
-In our example with FX exchange rates, a `pooled object` is an FX rate object for a particular currency, capable of connecting to a remote market, receiving live "ticking" prices over network, and providing this prices to it's clients.
+In our example with FX exchange rates, a `pooled object` is an FX rate object for a particular currency, capable of connecting to a remote market, receiving live "ticking" prices over network, and providing this prices to its clients.

 A `shared object` is a wrapper around a `pooled object` provided by the pool to a particular client, where a "client" is a piece of code (a class, a Spring